 In early 1969, Henie discovered that she had leukemia.
-She kept her disease a secret until her death on October 12.
+She kept her disease a secret until her death on October 12 of that year.
 Henie passed away during a flight between Paris and Oslo.
 She is still remembered today as one of figure skating's early superstars.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!